Best daily deals

 The Blue Yeti X represents a credible prosumer USB microphone.

-The Blue Yeti X is a desktop USB microphone that offers a bit beefier components than you’d usually find in its competitors.
+The Blue Yeti X is a desktop USB microphone offering beefier components than you’d usually find in its competitors.
 That’s probably why its predecessor, the Yeti, is so popular among the at-home recording crowd.
-Not only is the Yeti fairly inexpensive, but it offers recording results that are only slightly worse than a more studio-appropriate microphone.
-Say what you want about USB mics, but they do get you about 90% of the way to “good” recordings if you want to get started without a ton of cash.
-Just like it is with photography, the skill and experience of the performer and mixer are vastly more important than the equipment you use.
-A mic is a tool that won’t do all the work for you, but will treat you right provided you put the time in.
+Not only is the Yeti reasonably inexpensive, but it also offers recording results that are slightly worse than those of a more studio-appropriate microphone.
+Say what you want about USB mics, but they get you about 90% of the way to “good” recordings if you’re going to get started without a ton of cash.
+Just like photography, the skill and experience of the performer and mixer are vastly more important than the equipment you use.
+A mic is a tool that won’t do all the work for you but will treat you right, provided you put the time in.

 A photo of the Blue Microphones Yeti X with a focus on the grille.